 Understand that reward isn’t a bribe.
 A reward system is just that – a system to reward your kids when they show good behavior.

-When you are setting up a reward system, have a long talk with your child to explain the reasons why they need to be of good behavior.
+When setting up a reward system, have a long talk with your child to explain why they need to be of good behavior.

-In the simplest way possible, teach them about the values and let them see that you are doing them a great service.
-Else, your child might begin to put up an act just to get the reward.
+In the simplest way possible, teach them about the values and see that you are doing excellent service.
+Else, your child might begin to put up an act to get the reward.

 When purpose is not known, abuse is inevitable!Myles Munroe goes here!